 EFS protects your data by storing copies of your files, directories, links, and metadata in multiple Availability Zones.

-In order to provide the performance needed to support large file systems accessed by multiple clients simultaneously, Elastic File System performance scales with storage (I’ll say more about this later).
+In order to provide the performance needed to support large file systems accessed by multiple clients simultaneously, Amazon EFS performance scales with storage (I’ll say more about this later).